ChiQiao/Apnea-ECG/README.md

 ## How the prediction model is trained?
 The prediction model is trained using a [dataset](https://physionet.org/content/apnea-ecg/1.0.0/) on the PhysioNet, which provides the electrocardiogram recording of 70 participants during their sleep (~8 hours).
 The condition of these participants ranges from normal to severe apnea.
 The recording is paired with sleep apnea labels for each minute marked by experts.

-Since most wearable devices do not track electrocardiogram, only the heart rate information is extracted to form the training dataset.
-A stratified cross-validation is performed to compare the prediction performance of Logistic Regression, Light GBM and Multilayer Perceptron using the same set of features.
+Since most wearable devices do not track electrocardiograms, only the heart rate information is extracted to form the training dataset.
+Stratified cross-validation is performed to compare the prediction performance of Logistic Regression, Light GBM and Multilayer Perceptron using the same set of features.
 An end-to-end solution using pre-trained Convolutional Neural Networks and the wavelet spectrogram as input images is also tested.
 The overall accuracy is similar for these models (~80%), which means the features in the time and frequency domains convey most of the useful information.

 ## Want to know more about this project?
 This is a personal project for the Insight Data Science program.

-An [Oneline App](https://apnea-ecg.herokuapp.com/) is deployed on Heroku, where you can upload your own heart rate to evaluate sleep apnea, or using some sample data to see how it works.
-More information on feature engineering and performance evaluation can be found on the [Google Slides](https://docs.google.com/presentation/d/1WwZyvJ4VLjRcUPeKftsnVOTlXbZ1NYcIuLxvsKsN9ew/edit).
+* [Heroku App](https://apnea-ecg.herokuapp.com/): Self-evaluation of sleep apnea using your own heart rate data.
+* [Google Slides](https://docs.google.com/presentation/d/1WwZyvJ4VLjRcUPeKftsnVOTlXbZ1NYcIuLxvsKsN9ew/edit): Demo slides for feature engineering and performance evaluation.